ClickHouse/ClickHouse/docs/en/data_types/datetime.md

 # DateTime {#data_type-datetime}

-Data structure for storing timestamp in the [Unix time](https://en.wikipedia.org/wiki/Unix_time) format.
-Additionally it can store a time zone.
+Allows to store an instant in time, that can be expressed as a calendar date and a time of a day. `DateTime` allows to take into account time zones for stored values.

 Syntax: